When to Use “The” in English: The Definitive Guide

 Especially in American English, “the” is used to talk about a specific person, place or thing.

-Let’s say you were having lunch at a restaurant.
-If there were soups, salads, burgers and sandwiches on the menu, you could say, “I’ll have the spinach salad and the mushroom burger.”
+Pretend you are having lunch at a restaurant.
+If there are soups, salads, burgers and sandwiches on the menu, you can say, “I’ll have the spinach salad and the mushroom burger.”

-The restaurant would likely have more than one salad or burger available (ready), but you’re using “the” to state that you want those specific menu items, based on all other possible choices.
+The restaurant probably has more than one salad or burger available (ready), so using “the” helps you state that you want those specific menu items.

 Here are a few more examples of this very common way to use the word “the”: